soixantecircuits/nd/README.md

-# vue-webpack-boilerplate
+# neodymium template

-> A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.
+> A full-featured neodymium setup for building an app with electron.

 ## Documentation

-Common topics are discussed in the [docs](http://vuejs-templates.github.io/webpack).
+Common topics are discussed in the [docs](http://soixantecircuits.github.io/nd).
 Make sure to read it!

 ## Usage